Martin J. Goodman: Awards

-Client Earth, written jointly with his husband James Thornton (environmentalist), was Winner of the Judge's Choice, Business Book of the Year in the Business Book of the Year Awards, 2018. is biography of the Scottish scientist and serial self-experimenter John Scott Haldane, Suffer and Survive, won 1st Prize, Basis of Medicine in the 2008 BMA Book Awards Martin Goodman has been awarded a Scottish Arts Council Writer's Bursary, and Travel Awards from the Scottish Arts Council and the Society of Authors.
+Client Earth, written jointly with his husband James Thornton (environmentalist), was Winner of the Judge's Choice, Business Book of the Year in the Business Book of the Year Awards, 2018 and the Santa Monica Public Library's Green Prize for sustainable Literature 2019.
+For his biography of the Scottish scientist and serial self-experimenter John Scott Haldane, Suffer and Survive, he won 1st Prize, Basis of Medicine in the 2008 BMA Book Awards Martin Goodman has been awarded a Scottish Arts Council Writer's Bursary, and Travel Awards from the Scottish Arts Council and the Society of Authors.
 His first novel On Bended Knees was shortlisted for the Whitbread Prize.
 He was awarded a British Academy Small Research Grant in 2010 for a biography of Taezan Maezumi Roshi.

 His play Feeding the Roses won in Virtual Theatre's "Pen is a Mighty Sword" international playwriting competition in 2007, for "innovative plays that question the status quo and shed light on today's challenges".

 A major two-year research grant, from the MacIntosh Foundation of Washington DC, USA, funded a life-writing project (2013–15), detailing how a group of public interest lawyers are working throughout Europe and West Africa to tackle urgent environmental issues such as loss of biodiversity and climate change.
 This was published in the UK and Australia as Client Earth in 2017, with sections by James Thornton interleaving Goodman's narrative.